Operated by former employees who volunteer their time. Not officially endorsed or supported. Join us!

 Helpful discussion of Experience Letters on StackExchange: Sample letters that got accepted and rejected

-First step: Which Company am I a retiree or former employee of?
-HP Inc, Hewlett Packard Enterprise, Agilent, Compaq, DEC, DXC, EDS, Keysight, Micro Focus, Tandem... or multiple companies?
+Not always obvious: Which HP-related companies am I a retiree or former employee of?
+HPInc, Hewlett Packard Enterprise, Agilent, Compaq, DEC, DXC, EDS, Keysight, Micro Focus, Tandem... or multiple companies?
 Given HP's complex history of acquisitions, divestitures, and spinoffs, the company that you are legally a former employee of may not be obvious.
 Before contacting one of the HP-related companies, check here: Which Company

 - If you left a

 Hewlett-Packard predecessor, such as Compaq or EDS, before

 -- HP is the legal successor to your former employer and should have any

 Hewlett-Packard Company before November 1, 2015 -- or if you

 left HPInc. on or after November 1, 2015

 -- you are legally a former employee of HPInc. -- regardless of

 - If you left the Hewlett Packard Enterprise Company